konveyor/kai/README.md

 1. `./analyze_coolstore.sh` # Analyzes 'eap-coolstore-monolith' directory and writes an analysis output to [analysis_reports/eap-coolstore-monolith/output.yaml](/samples/analysis_reports/eap-coolstore-monolith/output.yaml)
    - There are a few other scripts in this directory to analyze other samples

+We plan to keep latest versions of static code analyis committed to this repo in [samples/analysis_reports](samples/analysis_reports)

 ## Contributing

 ### Linting